Blood Falls, Antarctica

 McMurdo Dry Valleys

-Blood Falls are located in exotic place – the spectacular McMurdo Dry Valleys.
-This is one of the few places on this continent which is free of ice, with scattered frozen lakes where almost every lake has unusual chemical properties.
+Blood Falls are located in an exotic place – the spectacular McMurdo Dry Valleys.
+This is one of the few places on this continent that is free of ice, with scattered frozen lakes where almost every lake has unusual chemical properties.
 These valleys are cleaned by the force of katabatic winds.

 In this area are found many impressive natural landmarks, such as the giant Airdevronsix icefalls – approximately 8 km wide and more than 450 m tall icefall.